-Later in December 2013, Oasis Atlántico announced the completion of the resort, and Mr P was invited to inspect his unit following which completion of the purchase was to take place.
-I understand Mr P's purchase of the Salinas Sea investment ultimately only completed in 2019 due to 'bureaucratic differences'.
-However, the mortgage provided by Oasis was used to fund the remaining amount before this.
+Later in December 2013, Oasis Atlántico announced the completion of the resort, and Mrs F was invited to inspect her unit following which completion of the purchase was to take place.
+I understand Mrs F's purchase of the Salinas Sea investment ultimately completed, with the mortgage provided by Oasis used to fund the remaining balance.

-Options said in January 2019 that there was a remaining mortgage balance of around £9,800.
-It's unclear whether further income form the unit has since paid off the balance.
+A valuation from February 2019 shows a remaining mortgage balance of around £8,800.
+It's unclear whether further income from the unit has since paid off the balance.

-Mr P's complaint
+Mrs F's complaint

-In September 2018 Mr P complained to Options.
-He complained about the outstanding completion and claimed compensation to restore him to the position he would have been in if he had not switched his pension to Options.
-Options did not uphold Mr P's complaint.
+In May 2019, Mrs F complained to Options with the help of a firm of solicitors.
+Her representatives claimed compensation to restore Mrs F to the position she would have been in if she had not switched her pensions to Options.
+Options did not uphold Mrs F's complaint.
 It made a number of points including:

-- it acted properly in accepting and acting on his instructions; - it provides an 'execution only' SIPP and is not responsible for the performance of Mr P's investment or for its suitability; - it did not promote the switch or investment, nor were any representations made about it.
+- It did not give any advice and there is no record that Mrs F received any advice; - it acted properly and in accordance with Mrs F's best interests in accepting and acting on her instructions; - it provides an 'execution only' SIPP and is not responsible for the performance of Mrs F's investment or for its suitability; - it gave appropriate warnings that the investment was considered 'high risk'; - it has not breached any rules or formal guidance.